justinchoi001/liferay-learn-0/docs/commerce/2.x/en/user-guide/catalog/creating-a-grouped-product.md

 # Creating a Grouped Product

 A Grouped Product in Liferay Commerce is two or more products from the catalog that are packaged together to be sold as a single item.
-Grouped Products are not tracked in the inventory.
-Instead, the catalog tracks all of the products contained in the group individually.
+Grouped Products are tracked in the inventory.
+The catalog tracks all of the products contained in the group individually.
 A Grouped Product can contain simple products, other Grouped Products, or virtual products.

 ## Prerequisites